| Contact media relations

 NREL is creating a new EV Infrastructure Equity model (EVI-Equity) that can evaluate the coverage and concentration of current and future public charging stations in and around those target communities.
 As the team builds the tool, it is defining new equity-related metrics for EV charging infrastructure and identifying the investments required to implement these systems in a just way.

 While that new tool is in development, other NREL researchers are already working with Clean Cities, a national network of more than 75 local coalitions, to build more charging stations in underserved areas.
-Clean Cities projects are also providing affordable access to EVs, which will be vital to making these new transportation options available to a wider population.
+Clean Cities and Communities projects are also providing affordable access to EVs, which will be vital to making these new transportation options available to a wider population.

-One Clean Cities project will connect four cities using hundreds of new charging stations and EVs based at airports, seaports, and logistics centers.
+One Clean Cities and Communities project will connect four cities using hundreds of new charging stations and EVs based at airports, seaports, and logistics centers.
 Another coalition is establishing an EV car-sharing program that provides new options to the general public, along with dedicated access for residents of select multi-unit dwellings.
 Other projects are installing EV charging stations on public roadways, interstate highways, and existing streetlights in residential areas, as well as workplaces.

 Meeting the mobility needs of working class and underserved populations will require additional strategies, including better public transit, micromobility, and other last-mile solutions.